 Content: YouTube Premium replaced YouTube Red and combined with YouTube Music to create a premium, ad-free experience on the video-site.
 YouTube Originals are available to subscribers, although select episodes and full series are available to anyone who can put up with ads.
 The ability to avoid ads and listen in the background makes the Premium experience potentially worth the price.
 If you are a YouTube watcher who just can’t handle another 15-second shampoo ad before you watch, you might just need this streaming service.

 Content: Although little has been officially announced, there are a few details we can offer about what this streaming service will bring to the table.
 Firstly, it’s not just HBO, that would be HBONow/HBOGo (see below).
 This will be the home to WarnerMedia.
 The company, like Disney, has nearly 100-years of content at its disposal.
-The company has shared that this will be the exclusive home to Friends upon launch.
+The company has shared that this will be the exclusive home to Friends upon launch along with the Friends reunion special featuring all original cast members.
 Also, Doctor Who‘s 11-season run will be available exclusively.
 The streamer has shared they will offer the library of Studio Ghibli films along with Warner Bros. classics.

-Content: Like HBO Max, little is officially known about NBC’s streaming service, Peacock.
-There have been a few shows announced that will be streamed on the site when it launches in 2020.
+Content: Check out our full Peacock breakdown for all the details.
 On the drama TV side, Dr. Death will be a Peacock original series based on the popular podcast.
 The streaming service will also include comedies for kids of the ’80s with reboots of Saved by the Bell and Punky Brewster, with some original cast members reprising their roles.
 A new docuseries called Who Wrote That will be focusing on the talents behind SNL.
 Classic NBC shows will also be available like The Office and Parks and Recreation.

 These networks were previously only available to cable subscriptions as an add-on, yet now you can get them without a cable subscription.
 Alternatively, you can buy a subscription through another service, like Apple or Amazon to watch through Amazon Fire TV or Apple TV Apps.
 They do have their own apps for TVs and mobile devices as well.
 These subscriptions will provide on-demand access to films currently running on the networks and all of their original shows and films which are often more recent titles than other streaming services.
 Their content is usually unavailable on other streaming services.
 A big perk is many episodes are posted the day they air, so you don’t have to wait for a season to finish before you can watch at your convenience.
 The key drawback is the only television series available are the network’s current and previous originals.